JurajKubelka/docker-exercise/README.md

 We can update the content using a temporal container.
 The [docker/update-assets.sh](docker/update-assets.sh) script exemplify such situation, updating `assets` directory.

+The fact, that an existing volume content is never updated, suggests that we do not need to copy `cdn/assets` files into the web docker image as we do in [docker/web/Dockerfile](docker/web/Dockerfile).

+### Notes

+An example of `copy-to-docker-volume` bash function: [copy-to-docker-volume](https://stackoverflow.com/a/68511611/1065654).

+Another example creates a `busybox` container to use `docker cp`: [docker cp](https://stackoverflow.com/a/55683656).
+The problem with `docker cp` command is that it does not remove old files that do not exist anymore in a source file.

 ## docker-compose.yml

 [docker-compose/docker-compose.yml](docker-compose/docker-compose.yml) shows how to define a service that uses the docker image created by [docker/build-services.sh](docker/build-services.sh) and use the existing volume created by [docker/run-services.sh](docker/run-services.sh).

+## Other Tips

+Open shell in docker ubuntu: `docker run -it --rm ubuntu`.
+With a mounted named volume: `docker run -it --rm -v example-docker-volume:/opt/data ubuntu`.